With more and more marriages ending in divorce, is monogamy really the answer?

 I believe that monogamy is a choice and once couples can understand this, then they will realize that signing a piece of paper does not mean that a long-term relationship is sealed and then taken for granted.
 Maintaining a long-term monogamous relationship takes a lot of work and understanding that it goes against our biological nature to stay with only one person for such a long period of time.
 Human nature is not to be with one person for life, but to mate and continue to stay while children are growing, then to leave (back in the time of our early ancestors a child's maturity was 13 years of age, not 18 or 25.)

 Marriage can work and be a wonderful part of a person's life but the concept of marriage is what needs to be changed and that is marriage should not be taken for granted, monogamy is not a natural human quality and to stay in a lasting long term relationship is not a given because a piece of paper was signed, it takes work and lots of it and is a conscious choice that we make every day.
-5 Secrets Of Happily Married Couples
+5 Marriage Secrets From Happily Married (A Long Time!)
+Couples

 More marriage advice from YourTango: